PartyDAO/party-protocol/docs/governance.md

 - `hosts`: Array of initial party hosts.
 This is the only configuration that can change because hosts can transfer their privilege to other accounts.
 - `voteDuration`: Duration in seconds a proposal can be voted on after it has been proposed.
 - `executionDelay`: Duration in seconds a proposal must wait after being passed before it can be executed.
 This gives hosts time to veto malicious proposals that have passed.
-- `passThresholdBps`: Minimum ratio of votes vs total voting power supply to consider a proposal passed.
+- `passThresholdBps`: Minimum ratio of votes vs `totalVotingPower` supply to consider a proposal passed.
 This is expressed in bps, i.e., 1e4 = 100%.
 - `totalVotingPower`: Total voting power of the Party.
 This should be the sum of weights of all (possible) voting cards given to members.
 Note that nowhere is this assumption enforced, as there may be use-cases for minting more than 100% of voting power, but the logic in crowdfund contracts cannot mint more than `totalVotingPower`.
 - `feeBps`: The fee taken out of this Party's [distributions](#distributions) to reserve for `feeRecipient` to claim.
 Typically this will be set to an address controlled by PartyDAO.
 - `feeRecipient`: The address that can claim distribution fees for this Party.